Skip to content

 How Do You Verify a Partner’s Status?

 SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
-As the ecosystem grows, so does the importance of verification.
+The ecosystem keeps growing.
+And with growth comes a lot of noise, so verification matters.

 Does Gold Status Predict Project Quality?